Table of Content

 Effects of Waste Material on Environment

 Waste quantities are generally growing in all countries all around the world.
 Every year billions of tons of waste are generated.
-These wastes are result of activities in our homes, businesses and industries and disposal of all this large amount is an enormous environmental problem with many dimensions.
+These wastes are the result of activities in our homes, businesses and industries and disposal of all this large amount is an enormous environmental problem with many dimensions.
 Municipal, industrial and agricultural solid waste and biomass deposits cause large scale pollution of land and water.
 The generation of waste causes a loss of materials and energy and increase environmental costs on society for its collection, treatment and disposal.
 The impacts of landfill and incineration are significant because of their potential for greenhouse gas emissions (methane, carbon dioxide) and trans-boundary migration of organic micro-pollutants (dioxins and furans) and volatile heavy metals.
-Problems with waste are as old as human race.
+Problems with waste are as old as the human race.

-Very soon humans realized that waste are a potential source of diseases and infections, so they dump their waste, which were totally biological, away from their settlements.
+Very soon humans realized that waste are a potential source of diseases and infections, so they dump their waste, which was totally biological, away from their settlements.
 The first organized municipal dump is in 500 BC outside ancient Athens in Greece, where regulations required waste to be dumped at least a mile from the city limits and covered with soil (Vuk, 1995).
 Until industrialization of society waste was mostly organic, so they can decompose naturally.
 Later, mostly because of industrialization, urbanization, and developing of consumer society amount of waste increase very fast

 Whether it is biodegradable or non-biodegradable, they harm human life and ruin other organisms and their environment.
 Thus, a proper treatment of wastes has to be done.
-This is not only the responsibility of Government, and each can contribute.
-The three Rs- Recycle, Reuse, and Reduce are simplest steps which can take by each person.
+This is not only the responsibility of the Government, but of every individual as well.
+The three Rs- Recycle, Reuse, and Reduce are the simplest steps which can be followed by each person to do their part.
 This can save energy and other resources as well.
 Another step is separate biodegradable from non-biodegradable at home and disposes of them separately.